tajo/ladle/packages/website/docs/providers.md

 title: Providers
 ---

 Your components might need some global [React Context Provider](https://reactjs.org/docs/context.html#contextprovider).
 This is typically used for localization, state sharing or routing.
 You can add a provider to individual stories through [decorators](./stories#decorators).
-However, you can also create a global provider by adding `.ladle/components.tsx` (or `.ts`, `.jsx`, or `.js`):
+You can also create a global provider by adding `.ladle/components.tsx` (or `.ts`, `.jsx`, or `.js`):

 ```tsx
 import type { GlobalProvider } from "@ladle/react";